Kemi-Rawr/BDFD-Articles/Guides/JSON.md

  }
 }
 ```
 Looks complicated?
-It is indeed, but only once.
-Here, we have created an variable named `fruits` with two values: the `orange` & `banana` variables
+Indeed it is, but only once.
+Here, we have created a variable named `fruits` with two values: the `pineapple` & `banana` variables.
+Now, we want to access the